techmyth/techmyth.github.io/content/posts/homelab-vsphere-doc-with-vdoc.en.md

 PS C:\Users\Administrator>
 ```

-After validating the installation process, use the **“Get-Command”** command to identify the cmdlets that this tool brings to PowerShell.
+After validating the installation process, use the `Get-Command` command to identify the cmdlets that this tool brings to PowerShell.

 ```text
 PS C:\Users\Administrator> Get-Command -Module vDocumentation